Gastroesophageal Reflux Disease (GERD)

-Gastroesophageal refers to the stomach and esophagus, and reflux means to flow back or return.
+Gastroesophageal refers to the stomach and esophagus.
+Reflux means to flow back or return.
 Gastroesophageal reflux is the return of acidic stomach juices, or food and fluids, back up into the esophagus.

 Gastroesophageal reflux is often the result of conditions that affect the lower esophageal sphincter (LES).
 The LES, a muscle located at the bottom of the esophagus, opens to let food into the stomach and closes to keep food in the stomach.
 When this muscle relaxes too often or for too long, acid refluxes back into the esophagus, causing nausea, vomiting or heartburn.